fowlay/gerke-decoder/README.md

 To get a good view it may be necessary to select a sufficiently short time interval.
 For WPM around 15 a 10 s interval may be convenient.
-To specify a 10 s interval starting at 55 s into the recording, use
+To specify an interval starting at 55 s into the recording and lasting for 10 s, use

     -Z 55,10